nliakm/k3s-rpi-gitops/README.md

 :tada: **Congratulations** you have a Kubernetes cluster managed by Flux, your Git repository is driving the state of your cluster.

-### :cloud:&nbsp; Configure Cloudflare DNS with Terraform

-:round_pushpin: Review the Terraform scripts under `./terraform/cloudflare/` and make sure you understand what it's doing (no really review it).
-If your domain already has existing DNS records be sure to export those DNS settings before you continue.
-Ideally you can update the terraform script to manage DNS for all records if you so choose to.

-1. Pull in the Terraform deps by running `task terraform:init:cloudflare`

-2. Review the changes Terraform will make to your Cloudflare domain by running `task terraform:plan:cloudflare`

-3. Finally have Terraform execute the task by running `task terraform:apply:cloudflare`

-If Terraform was ran successfully head over to your browser and you _should_ be able to access `https://hajimari.${BOOTSTRAP_CLOUDFLARE_DOMAIN}`

-## :mega:&nbsp; Post installation

-### :point_right:&nbsp; Troubleshooting

-Our [wiki](https://github.com/k8s-at-home/template-cluster-k3s/wiki) is a good place to start troubleshooting issues.
-If that doesn't cover your issue, start a new thread in the #support channel on our [Discord](https://digcord.gg/k8s-at-home).

-### :robot:&nbsp; Integrations

-Our Check out our [wiki](https://github.com/k8s-at-home/template-cluster-k3s/wiki) for more integrations!

-## :grey_question:&nbsp; What's next

-The world is your cluster, try installing another application or if you have a NAS and want storage back by that check out the helm charts for [democratic-csi](https://github.com/democratic-csi/democratic-csi), [csi-driver-nfs](https://github.com/kubernetes-csi/csi-driver-nfs) or [nfs-subdir-external-provisioner](https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner).

-If you plan on exposing your ingress to the world from your home.
-Checkout [our rough guide](https://docs.k8s-at-home.com/guides/dyndns/) to run a k8s `CronJob` to update DDNS.

-## :handshake:&nbsp; Thanks

-Big shout out to all the authors and contributors to the projects that we are using in this repository.